-A major part of the grade for Chem 497 and 499 is determined by the research report.
+The major part of the grade for Chem 399 is determined by the internship report.
 The purpose of this handout is to provide guidance in how to write the report.
-If, after reading this handout, you still have unanswered questions, please contact your research advisor or Prof. Tessier (Email address = tessier@uakron.edu, phone = (330) 972-5304).
-Please follow the directions given in the handout entitled Undergraduate Research and Honors Projects about how often to submit a report, the number of copies, to whom to submit the report, etc.
+If, after reading this handout, you still have unanswered questions, please contact Prof. Tessier (Email address = tessier@uakron.edu, phone = (330) 972-5304).

 Department of Chemistry BS chemistry degree programs are certified by the American Chemical Society (ACS), the largest professional organization in the US for chemists.
 To maintain certification of our programs, students are expected to write a report that at least meets ACS guidelines.
+Though ACS does not provide specific guidelines for writing a report of an internship, ACS guidelines for preparing a research report should be applied as much as possible:

-http://portal.acs.org/portal/PublicWebSite/about/governance/committees/training/acsapp roved/degreeprogram/CTP_005606
+http://portal.acs.org/portal/fileFetch/C/CTP\005606/pdf/CTP\005606.pdf